thurask/360-ATX-Power-Board/README.md

 8. Turn on Xbox 360; all LEDs should light up, as should your Xbox

 # Building the PCB
 Import project files into KiCad 8 and export to your PCB manufacturing service of choice, or just use the files in the grbl subfolder.
+It's a four layer PCB and it'll carry quite a bit of current, so I recommend thicker than default copper.

 # BOM
 - Connectors